Design Invitations

 It will appear in your invitation.
 You can size the clipart any way you like using the sizing boxes that surround the image.

 • Take a look at the final Powerpoint invitation below using the first method (you created the text and the design).
-It's very basic and took me about 10 minutes to create.
+It's very basic and took me about 10 minutes to design.
 Now all you have to do is print invitations on plain stock using your color printer.

 Another way to design invitations is to create only the text in Powerpoint and then print them on purchased stationery that already has the design.
 To create your free Powerpoint invitations using this method follow these steps:

 • Follow the same instructions above to create text boxes as shown below.
-Be careful to leave enough room around the perimeter of your invitation so that your text does not overlap any designs that might be on your purchased stationery.
+Be careful to leave enough room around the perimeter of your invitation so that your text does not overlap any design that might be on your purchased stationery.

 • Free Powerpoint Invitation